neville and huston

 Still the film may be most noteworthy for launching what has almost become a subgenre: the bringing together in books and movies of those two icons of the Victorian era, Sherlock and Jack.
 Novels in this category include Exit Sherlock Holmes (1977) by Robert Lee Hall and Michael Dibdin's The Last Sherlock Holmes Story (1979).
 Later video presentations featuring the Ripper case (which Arthur Conan Doyle never wrote about) include the Sherlockian film Murder by Decree (1979), the movie From Hell (2001) with a deducing and drug-addicted detective obviously based on Holmes, and several television episodes, as well as even a video game.

-Update: In 2011 the newly remastered film has been released on DVD, albeit with a ridiculously garish cover that seems to parody its 1960s origins.
+At this writing, A Study in Terror is not widely available, though it does occasionally show up on classic television channels.
+It was remastered and released on DVD in 2011, albeit with a ridiculously garish cover that seems to parody its 1960s origins.
 It is hoped viewers get past the silly artwork to rediscover the gem within.